118o8/118o8/README.md

 ◞◟ ͜ ◞ ྀི ͏͏͏͏͏͏ ͏͏͏͏͏͏c  +  h⠀ always ! ͏͏͏͏͏͏ ͏͏͏͏͏͏ ͏͏͏͏͏͏ ྀི◟ ͜ ◞◟

- ֪࣪ ⠀ 𓂋 ⠀ please  don ’ t  copy  my  skins ,⠀⨥⠀if  you  ask  i  will  let  you! ⠀ ྀ࿐
+ ֪࣪ ⠀ 𓂋 ⠀ extremely introverted , if you want to be friends interact first ⠀ ྀ࿐

- e x t r a  :  please stop stealing my skins on ponytown.
-It makes me uncomfortable to see work i did ripped off without my knowledge.
-If you see one of my skins copied and I didn't know, please tell me.
+ e x t r a  :  kisses my lovely reikouu

 ˳ ♰  ⊹  ‿︵︵ ୨ ✙ ୧ ︵︵ ‿⊹  ♰ ˳